 In application of this previous statement, any student whose work placement or practical course unit has been terminated early, will not have the right to a second examination opportunity.
 This decision needs to be extensively substantiated by the Examination Board per study programme.
 The student in question may file an appeal against this decision with the Institutional Appeals Committee (as specified under article 81).

-\$11.
-The provisions of \$1 up to and including \$8 of this article apply to Bachelor's and Master's programmes, preparatory and linking courses and postgraduate programmes.
+§11.
+The provisions of §1 up to and including §8 of this article apply to Bachelor's and Master's programmes, preparatory and linking courses, postgraduate programmes and micro-credentials.

 ARTICLE 25 SPECIAL STATUS FOR STUDENTS